 (Example: If a student's withdraw date is established as the 21st day of a period that is 111 days long, 21 days would be divided by 111 days to equal .1892, which converts to 18.9 percent.
 This is the approximate amount of aid retained.
 One-hundred percent minus 18.9 percent equals 81.1 percent of aid that must be returned.)

-When considering the impact of withdrawing, it is recommended that an estimated calculation be requested from the Student Financial Services Office prior to deciding to withdraw.
+When considering the impact of withdrawing, it is recommended that an estimated calculation be requested from the Student Accounts Office prior to deciding to withdraw.